 Now, let’s move to the main topic; which is one better?

-BCAA Vs Creatine | Who Has Won the Battle?
+BCAA Vs. Creatine | Who Has Won the Battle?

-Time has come to reveal the results of today’s battle!
+The time has come to reveal the results of today’s battle!
 Dum-Da-Dum-Dum (Drums are rolling!)

 And the winner is No one!
 Unfortunately, it’s a tie.
 Both BCAA and Creatine have many benefits.

-On the one hand, BCAA offers essential amino acids for those having low protein intake and boost their muscle protein synthesis; on the other hand, Creatine provides rapid energy to bodybuilders and those doing heavy workouts.
+On the one hand, BCAA offers essential amino acids for those having low protein intake and boosts their muscle protein synthesis; on the other hand, Creatine provides rapid energy to bodybuilders and those doing heavy workouts.

 While BCAA is best for bodybuilders, cross-fitters, and rowers who want to gain endurance and strength, Creatine is best for boxers, powerlifters, and sprinters who need instant energy in their bodies for doing the workout.